 Instead of letting your teething baby gnaw on your remote control or mobile phone, a baby teether can be a safe choice to help them get through the teething process.
 But when can we give teether to a baby?

-In a previous article, we talked about the different signs to look out for when a baby is teething.
+In a previous article, we discussed the different signs to look out for when a baby is teething.
 We also shared how teethers can be an excellent option for soothing their teething pains.
-So when can we give teether to baby?
+So when can we give teether to the baby?

 Teething is such an important milestone and part of baby development.
 The best time to give a teether is when your little one is already showing signs of teething.
 Generally, this is between 4 and 6 months.
 But what exactly will a teether be suitable for, you ask?

 Teethers have many significant benefits for your little one.

 - It helps provide relief from pain and discomfort.
 For example, when a baby bites on a teether, the pressure applied on the gums offers comfort and allows them to feel less pain.